evansrightherecoding/weNeedthisbullshit/README.md

 * Each ini file is customized for our personal use only.
 * Please proceed with caution.

-* Hope we can cut this annoying bullshit one day.
+* Hope we can cut off this annoying bullshit one day.
 * Hey Miranda, do it yourself.